 Photo of Martin Darkow, managing editor of the German language newspaper Philadelphia Tageblatt, who was convicted of espionage under the Espionage Act of 1917 in connection with false news articles that the U.S. said hurt the war effort.
 Darkow was among five people who were convicted in the case.
 The U.S. Supreme Court in Schaefer v.
 United States (1920) upheld convictions of Darkow and two others, but overturned the others because of insufficient evidence linking them to publication of the articles.
 (Photo is from the War Department and was taken in 1918.
 It is in the public domain and available through the U.S. National Archives and Records Administration).

 In Schaefer v.
-United States, 251 U.S. 466 (1920), the Supreme Court upheld the convictions of three German American newspaper publishers under the Espionage Act of 1917 based on the character of editorial changes they made to writings that they re-published.
-The ruling represented one of a number of setbacks for civil liberties in the World War I era.
+United States, 251 U.S. 466 (1920), the Supreme Court upheld the convictions of three German-American newspaper publishers under the Espionage Act of 1917 based on the character of editorial changes they made to writings that they re-published.